Biotherapeutic Drug Discovery Project Awards

 - Gene therapies

-- Salaries of postdoctoral researchers and clinical or technical staff with associated running expenses
+- Salaries for postdoctoral researchers and technical staff

 CRUK-MedImmune Alliance Laboratory

 Successful applicants will also have the opportunity to access the CRUK-MedImmune Alliance Laboratory (CMAL).
-CMAL provides access to MedImmune’s proprietary phage display library, and can support antibody production.
-Applicants wishing to access the CMAL should include this in their application.
+CMAL provides access to MedImmune’s proprietary human antibody phage display library and established antibody-engineering technologies, alongside the extensive expertise within the laboratory.
+When you first contact us to discuss opening your application, we will discuss with you whether CMAL could support your proposal.
+If you wish to access the CMAL, you should include this in your application.

 If you are already a CRUK-funded scientist, you can apply directly to access the CMAL.